panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 But what if you need to access a DOM element of a child component?
 Then a simple ref is not enough and you have to combine refs with `React.forwardRef()`: a technique called *refs forwarding*.

-Also, `useImperativeHandle()` is a hook that extends the capabilities of `forwardRef()` by giving the parent component access to more goodies like multiple refs or imperative methods of a child component.
+Also, `useImperativeHandle()` is a hook that extends the capabilities of `forwardRef()` by giving the parent component access to more goodies like imperative methods of a child component.

 Let's see how it works.